AdobeDocs/experience-manager-64.de-DE/help/forms/using/displaying-user-avatar.md

 ---
 title: Anzeigen des Benutzeravatars
 seo-title: Displaying the user avatar
-description: Anpassen von AEM Forms Workspace, um das Bild eines angemeldeten Benutzers anzuzeigen.
+description: So passen Sie den AEM Forms-Arbeitsbereich an, um das Bild eines angemeldeten Benutzers anzuzeigen.
 seo-description: How to customize the AEM Forms workspace to display the image of a logged-in user.
 uuid: 2961dc93-f0d0-4842-80f1-3c239a20e348
 contentOwner: robhagat